 Westown Haulage Ltd (the Company) operates a cleanfill and wood waste disposal site located on Cowling Road at Hurdon, in the Huatoki catchment.
-The activity relates to the filling of a gully with cleanfill and sawdust from the Taranaki Sawmills (now Taranaki Pine) site in Bell Block.
-This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
-This is the first year of exercise of the consent, and this first report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.
+The activity relates to the filling of a gully with cleanfill and sawdust from the Taranaki Pine (previously Taranaki Sawmills) site in Bell Block.
+This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.